caldog3/Gmail-Clone/gmail-client/README.md

 Mockup 6

-To locate the message popup, click on compose
+To locate the message popup, click on compose.
+To alter active folder, from webpage, unselcted activeFolder background styling and select entry1 background color